slitvinov/contact_line/README.md

 # Usage

-Write a legacy vtk file with velocity (vx, vy), pressure, and a stream function (psi) for viscisities ration 400 and inclanation angle 30 degree of an interface between phases.
+Write a legacy vtk file with velocity (vx, vy), pressure, and a stream function (psi) for viscosity ratio 400 and an interface inclination angle 30 degree.

    ./grid -r 400 -p 30 > out.vtk